 Applicants should have at least a 3.0 GPA.
 Students are highly encouraged to have completed a course focusing on Africa prior to participating in the program.

 Students must also apply online to CIEE.
 In order to open a CIEE application, students must first create a MyCIEE account.
 Students need to create their MyCIEE account and open a CIEE application by the OIP deadline below.
-All applicants must also submit a Visiting Student Application, which is available through CIEE's on-line application.
+All applicants must also submit a University of Ghana Application, which is available through CIEE's on-line application.

 Located in Legon, approximately 10 miles from Accra, the University of Ghana is the largest of the six public universities in Ghana.
 With nearly 30,000 students, the University offers of breadth of coursework in humanities, science, business, nursing and social science.
 Because of the program's proximity to the capital, students have the opportunity to experience firsthand the challenges of a large urban environment within an African context.